verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 ### Different width/height ratio

-Use case: you need to show images with different **width/height ratio** depending on a media query. e.g. you want to show _portrait_ images on mobile, vertical devices, _landscape_ on wider viewports, like tablets and computers.
+Use case: you need to show images with different **width/height ratio** depending on a media query. e.g. you want to show _portrait images_ on mobile, vertical devices, _landscape images_ on wider viewports, like tablets and computers.

 Here's the code you're gonna need in this case.
 In order to have eagerly loaded images, just use the plain `src` and `srcset` attributes, without `data-` prefix.